 The tricky part about the holidays is that you’ll likely get a few invitations to events which you didn’t plan for.
 This isn’t a big deal unless you start saying yes to everything.
 The costs of a night out with friends, a bottle of champagne for hosts, and gift exchanges can certainly add up fast.
 I’m not suggesting you be anti-social, but if you’re on a strict budget, you’re going to have to say no to some of your friends.

 If you’re already stressing out about the cost of the holidays, there’s a good chance your friends are too.
 Don’t be afraid to talk to them about doing a group gift exchange instead of buying gifts for everyone individually.
 It’s also fair to suggest price limits on gifts.
 Now if you’re from a family that traditionally spends a lot on gifts, you shouldn’t feel guilty if you need to be the one that doesn’t go all out this year.
 Everyone’s financial situation is different, you should not have to feel pressured to spend more due to traditions or someone else’s expectations.

 Pay off your debt ASAP

 Okay, so the holidays have passed and you still went over budget.
 That’s okay, but do you have a plan to pay off your debt?
 One way to reduce the amount of debt you owe is by looking at low interest credit cards.
 As the name implies, these cards have a low interest rate around 8%-12% which is significantly lower than 19.99% that the average credit card charges.
-Best of all, many of these cards offer a balance transfer option with teaser rates, such as the MBNA True Line Gold Mastercard, where you could pay as little as 0% interest on balances you transfer from another card for the first six months.
+Best of all, many of these cards offer a balance transfer option with teaser rates, which let you pay as little as 0% or 1.99% in interest on balances you transfer from another card for the first six or nine months.